ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

 ```
 -----

-The Python [dedupe](https://github.com/datamade/dedupe) project is very cool, and could be exactly what you want for larger amounts of more complex data.
+The is a "screen shot" of the [csvdedupe](https://github.com/datamade/csvdedupe) interface, which is based on the Python [dedupe](https://github.com/datamade/dedupe) project, which is very cool.
+It could be exactly what you want for larger amounts of more complex data.
 There's even work on getting learnable edit distances implemented now, which would be great to see.
 But for very simple data sets, `dedupe` can be overkill.
-But you don't get much sense of the big picture of your data set, and it's still very pair-oriented.
+Also, you don't get much sense of the big picture of your data set, and it's still very pair-oriented.

 -----